ishara-ud/RepoExample/README.md

 #How to check logs#
 git log --oneline

-#How to push commit to origin master#
+#How to push commits to origin master#
 git push origin master

 #How to get master changes to local branch#